 Sunday June 21, 2020 - Below please find the URL for a letter of appreciation to Cuba from the Organization of Eastern Caribbean States (OECS) for the medical support provided to six member countries to combat the spread of COVID-19.
 This Canadian petition asked Deputy Prime Minister Chrystia Freeland to make public a letter of appreciation from the Canadian government for the international work of the Cuban health teams during COVID-19.
 The request asked Ms. Freeland to do so by June 4....but no letter has been forthcoming.
 Congrats to the OECS for doing what Canada could have been the first country to do.

-Canada: COVID-19 "second wave" is imminent - Canada needs Cuban medical personnel assistance asap
+Canada: COVID-19 "second wave" has hit us hard - Canada needs Cuban medic support asap

 Rick Arnold (petition organizer)

 Chief Public Health Officer of Canada Dr. Theresa Tam - firstname.lastname@example.org

 Chief Medical Officer for Manitoba Dr. Brent Roussin - Brent.Roussin@gov.mb.ca